Howlcn1997/concur-promise/README.md

 ## Acknowledgements

-This utility function uses `lodash.isEqual` for argument comparison.
+This utility function uses `lodash.isequal` for argument comparison.